MakisXathis/EEG-ELK-SIM/README.md

 curl -k -X GET "https://localhost:5601/api/saved_objects/_find?type=dashboard&per_page=100" -u elastic:${elastic_password}
 ```
 3. The "saved_objects/_find" API was used in order to extract information about the dashboard unique identifier in Kibana
 4. The "saved_objects/_export" API was used to store each dashboard to a specific template file.
-You can find these dashboards under the KibanaDashboardHelper and import them to your local Kibana using the "saved_objects/_import" API although it's not needed:
+You can find these dashboards under the ELKInterface and import them to your local Kibana using the "saved_objects/_import" API although it's not needed:
 ```bash
 curl -k -X POST https://localhost:5601/api/saved_objects/_import?createNewCopies=true -H "kbn-xsrf: true" --form file=@dashboard.ndjson -u elastic:${elastic_password}
 ```